 |Selected Survey Findings: Top Performers|

-I have posted the results the ninth annual survey of data collected on how libraries rate their current integrated library system, the company involved, and the quality of customer support.
-Perceptions 2015: an international survey of library automation gives the general conclusions and presents all the statistical results derived from the survey.
-As usual, some of the most interesting and valuable information lies in the comments offered by responders.
+I have posted the results the tenth annual survey of data collected on how libraries rate their current integrated library system, the company involved, and the quality of customer support.
+Perceptions 2016: an international survey of library automation gives the general conclusions and presents all the statistical results derived from the survey.
+As usual, some of the most interesting and valuable information can be found in the comments offered by responders.

 Just as I did for the previous editions survey, I created an interactive tool for viewing the statistical summaries and comments.
 The main tables in the article show statistics only for those products that had more than 15 survey responses.
 You can use the ILS Product Report to view the statistics on any of the products mentioned in the survey and to read the comments about that system, even if the number of responses did not meet the threshold.
 The comments that display have been edited to remove any text that identifies the individual or institution, preserving the anonymity of the responders.
 The narrative data in the comments largely corroborate the statistical responses and makes for interesting reading.